 Analytics Platform For Surgeons

-The analytics platform design was in response to our current dashboard becoming outdated, multiple requests from customers and surgical residents to provide more data following a run through one of our VR simulations, and a pattern of low retention among our users.
-I’ll specifically focus on the design process behind the insights section of the dashboard.
+The analytics platform design was in response to our current dashboard becoming outdated, multiple requests from customers and surgical residents to provide more data following a run-through in one of our VR simulations, and a pattern of low usage among our users.
+I’ll specifically focus on the design process behind the insights/performance data section of the dashboard.

-I conceptualized our current versus ideal future dashboard experience for performance, conducted user research, created wireframes, created clickable prototypes, iterated on the designs, and coordinated a release internally and externally.
+I conducted user research, conceptualized our current versus ideal future dashboard experience for performance, created wireframes, created clickable prototypes, iterated on the designs, tested, and coordinated a release internally and externally.

-The analytics design was released to multiple residency programs for feedback and improvement.
+The analytics design was released to residency programs for feedback and improvement.

 The Design Process